portermichael/mikeporter.tech-blog/_posts/2017-08-27-deploying-jekyll-on-aws.md

 1. Fail Fast - As a developer you want to fail quickly, so you are aware of a bug.
 It is much harder to correct a bug after you've written lots of code.

 2. I really believe all the big cloud storage providers are the same.
+Use whichever is most appealing to you.